ComposableFi/composable/docs/docs/intro.md

 without abandoning the trustless, decentralized, permissionless, and non-custodial aspects of web3.

 Composable is building infrastructure that allows developers to deploy applications natively capable of cross-chain functions.
-This infrastructure also allows users to access previously disparate ecosystems and simultaneously interoperating across layers and chains, all through the same fabric and entry point: the Composable virtual machine.
+This infrastructure also allows users to access previously disparate ecosystems and simultaneously interoperating across layers and chains, all through the same fabric and entry point: [Composable Virtual Machine](./products/xcvm.md).

 The result is that DeFi users will be able to have their actions reduced to parameters that determine a cascade of automated cross-chain transactions to achieve their intentions instead of requiring users to navigate each step in